 We use your payments to pay off balances charged at the highest interest rate first and so on down to balances with the lowest interest rates.
 This means the more expensive balances are always paid off first.

 If there is more than one type of balance at the same interest rate, they are paid off in the following order: cash transactions, purchases, balance transfers and money transfers, and then default charges (plus any interest or charges incurred as a result of those balances).
 For each type of balance, your payments will pay off the oldest balance (and related fees, charges or insurance) first.

-We will send you a statement each month there has been activity on your account or if you owe us anything at your statement date.
-This will show the balance from your previous statement, all activity (payments, transactions, fees & charges) on your account since that statement, and the balance owed as at your statement date.
+We will provide you with a statement each month there has been activity on your account and a payment is required or if you owe us anything at your statement date.
+The statement will show the balance from your previous statement, all activity (payments, transactions, fees & charges) on your account since that statement, and the balance owed as at your statement date.
 You may change your statement date up to twice in any 12 month period.

 If you miss a minimum payment one month, your statement for the next month will show that month’s minimum payment and the minimum payment you failed to make the previous month.

 It is important that you check your statements (paper or electronic), and any other information we provide with them.